Quick Exit

 Action for Children

-Cornwall has something called a Local Offer which explains what you are entitled to in order to have opportunities and be included like all other children.
+Cornwall has a Local Offer which explains what you are entitled to in order to have opportunities and be included like all other children.
 You can find out more about it here or watch the film....

 For older young people and young adults, here is further advice and blogs about housing, further education, employment, transport, relationships and travel.